 The team that returned to the home straight in first place on the opening lap was [#78 Team SYOTA].
 Following them were [#20 ADVAN S.C Dream], [#3 Rosso@GEN], [#137 Sugiyama Racing & STAS], [#55 Tokyo Motorsports College A], and [#89 FASTLUX@GEN].
 Later, [#20 ADVAN S.C Dream] took the lead and received the 15th Lap Award, which is given to the team that passes the 15th lap in first place and pulls away from the following teams.

 "It was the result of everyone on the team working together.
-Starting from the 95th grid, it was quite challenging, but we discussed gradually improving our position and started the race.
-There were some minor troubles, but we were able to run consistently without any accidents, and the pit work was also crucial as all 6 members did their job without any mistakes.
-However, fuel consumption was tough.
-Especially in the last 2 and a half hours, we had to consider fuel consumption while driving," said Seiji Hata, driver of #39 Espresso.
+Starting from the 95th grid was quite tough, but we discussed and aimed to gradually improve our position.
+There were some minor troubles, but no accidents, and we were able to run consistently.
+The pit work was also a big factor, with six people performing flawlessly.
+However, fuel efficiency was tight, especially during the last two and a half hours when we had to drive while considering fuel consumption," said Seiji Hata of [#39 Espresso].

 In second place, #55 Tokyo Motorsports College A completed 136 laps. #2 Hayakoba Racing, #37 TeamKRS-DAI&MKS, and #62 Keep Light Racing also completed 136 laps, earning second place for the most laps completed. #38 TeamKRS-DAI&MKS and #77 Team SACHIKO completed 135 laps, receiving third place for the most laps completed.